Benjamin Hick: Collection

+Cobweb (Shakespeare's A Midsummer Night's Dream) by Henry Fuseli, 1785-6.

 Cupid and Psyche by Benjamin West PRA, 1808.

 Oberon and Titania by Henry Howard.

 Little Red Riding Hood by Henry Liverseege, 1830.

 Friar Tuck by Henry Liverseege, 1830.

 Lucy Ashton by Henry Liverseege, 1830.

 Captain Macheath by Henry Liverseege, mezzotint by William Ward, 1832.

 Black Dwarf by Henry Liverseege, mezzotint by J.P.
 Quilley, 1833.
 The Black Dwarf was a satirical radical journal published January 1817 – 1824 shortly after Walter Scott's The Black Dwarf in December 1816.

 The Inquiry by Henry Liverseege, mezzotint by J.P.
 Quilley, 1833.

 The Orphan by Henry Liverseege, mezzotint and engraving by Samuel Cousins, 1834 depicting Lady Anne Moon (d.
 1870).

 The Benediction by Henry Liverseege, depicting Juliet, engraving by Charles Heath.

 Hall i'th' Wood, near Bolton by William Linton.

 Hall i' th' Wood, near Bolton engraving by Thomas Higham after William Linton, 1835.

 Study for John Knox Dispensing the Sacrament at Calder House by David Wilkie.
 The work was intended as a companion to Wilkie's Knox preaching the Reformation, in the collection of Sir Robert Peel.

 A City of Ancient Greece.
 With the return of a victorious armament. by William Linton, 1825.